-Then in 2016 iTunes launched the first two seasons of the French spy thriller series The Bureau; the original Irish Gaelic version of period drama Dominion Creek; and the complete series of Italian crime drama Romanzo Criminale, based on the novel of the same name by criminal court judge and author Giancarlo De Cataldo.
+Then in 2016 iTunes launched the first two seasons of the French spy thriller series The Bureau, the original Irish Gaelic version of period drama Dominion Creek, and the complete series of Italian crime drama Romanzo Criminale.

-MHz Choice is the first SVOD streaming platform in the US dedicated to English-subtitled original-language programs from Europe.
-It currently has one of the largest stateside libraries of Euro TV titles, and screens more than 3000 hours worth of Euro TV classics and new dramas, mysteries, thrillers, comedies, and documentaries each month.
+MHz Choice is the first SVOD streaming service in the US dedicated to Euro TV.
+It currently has one of the largest stateside libraries of Euro TV titles, and screens more than 3000 hours worth of new and classic European programs each month.

-Quite a number of shows that premiered on MHz Choice are currently available on Amazon Video as PPV offerings, so folks who don’t subscribe to MHz can still get in on the goods.
+A number of shows that premiered on MHz Choice are currently available on Amazon Video as TVOD offerings, so folks who don’t subscribe to MHz can still get in on the goods.
 Here are a few of my favorites:

-Folks who live in a market where the public TV station is an affiliate of MHz Networks can still watch select MHz titles via broadcast TV on the MHz Worldview channel.
+Folks who live in a market where their public TV station is an affiliate of MHz Networks can still watch select MHz titles via broadcast TV on the MHz Worldview channel.

-And MHz produces DVDs for most of the shows it screens.
+And MHz produces DVDs for many of the shows it screens.
 A few recent releases include:

 (For Euro TV fans north of the US border, MHz Choice is now available in Canada.)